 In this 21st century, everything we do is digital and backed up with great technologies.
 There are hardly any technological problems without the right solution.
 For example, whenever you want to write a line of code for a loop execution, there are lots of possibilities for you to try out.
 Besides, every solution will be accurate based on specific functionalities such as accuracy, processing efficiency, execution time, etc.

 This great solution concept is known as an agnostic technology approach, where you can’t depend solely on a one-fit solution.
-Also, an agnostic technology partner is someone who adds value by not only regarding one solution or dependent on either a platform or a specific data analytics tool.
+Also, a technology agnostic partner is someone who adds value by not only regarding one solution or dependent on either a platform or a specific data analytics tool.

 A great tech agnostic partner should be able to: